Krnsand/pp3-hangman/README.md

 * Letters and numbers only
     * Here the player has used an invalid character (' ! ') which is shown with red text
-    * The player is prompted to entera new name
+    * The player is prompted to enter a new name

 ![Letter and numbers only](https://github.com/Krnsand/pp3-hangman/blob/main/assets/images/lets_and_numbs.png)